Guigang Guangxi, China Travel Guide

 Focus on ground-based travel.

-Guigang, while not a heavily touristed city, has a straightforward approach to urban movement.
+Guigang, while not a heavily touristed city, has an uncomplicated approach to urban movement.

 Embrace the local transport, decide on your routes utilizing local apps, and enjoy the journey through this authentic Chinese city.